 The bed.
-It’s where you rest, rejuvenate and sometimes feel most at home.
-Some of the top artist throughout history have used it as a backdrop to drama, passion and scenes of sheer beauty.
+It’s where you rest, rejuvenate, and sometimes feel most at home.
+Some of the top artists throughout history have used it as a backdrop to drama, passion, and scenes of sheer beauty.
 Creating a bed scene is more than simply painting an interior space.
 These notable artists have painted some of the most masterful works that center on the bed.

 2. Edouard Manet’s “Olympia” – Shocking at the time of its unveiling, Manet’s Olympia wasn’t the picture-perfect French woman that some would have expected to see on a bed.
 Instead, she was a courtesan.
 The focus of public attack when it was first hung in the Salon of Paris in 1885, this famous work depicts the model as a real woman with her flaws and all.

 3. Henri Toulouse-Lautrec’s “In Bed: The Kiss” – The sensual, yet tender, scene in this Toulouse-Lautrec painting shows the intimate emotions between the couple in bed.
 The loving embrace, gentle kiss and closed eyes create a picture that draws the viewer in.
 Instead of noticing the bed itself, it is actually the kiss that focuses as the most prominent part of this work.

 4. Henri Toulouse-Lautrec’s “The Bed” – This work is another bed scene by the famous French artist, but with a different twist.
 The warm colors surround the subjects as they gaze it each other.
 Less sensual than Toulouse-Lautrec’s “In Bed: The Kiss,” this artwork is just as emotional.